viyq/mle-CAPR-p3/README.md

 ### Task

 Any micropollutant is a chemical substance that can be characterised by a set of physico-chemical properties.
 What is more cumbersome to achieve is an estimation of the removal attained by a given membrane type during water treatment.
-The purpose of the ML project is to create a regression model that can help us to predict the rejection of a MP by a given membrane type.
+The purpose of the ML project is to create a "regression model" that can help us to predict the rejection of a MP by a given membrane type.

+In this project the dataset will be used to generate two best regression models with two different ML approaches.
+With Azure automated ML (AutoML) the dataset will be presented as it is, without any previous data pipeline (e.g. normalization, onehotencoder).
+In AutoML data preparation will happen automatically.
+The regression model selection will be also automatic in the AutoML engine, then the best model giving the best primary metric will be selected and deployed.
+The second approach will use Hyperparameter tuning (Hyperdrive) after an specific model has been selected.

+After getting the best ML model, the model will be first registered and then deployed as a Webservice for consumption (endpoint).
+The model deployment will be realized with an inference config call to have the model as a Webservice, with Enable Application Insights to track logs when the models is consumed.
+Finally the model webservice (endpoint) will be tested by sending data to request model predictions.

 ### Access